Apex-94/AnonSend/README.md

    Make sure from step 5 you are in your virtualenv Now we collect all the static content in the directory we configured above `python manage.py collectstatic`

-9. At this step your are basically done with your Django app only thing left is firewall rules and Nginx setup Create  firewall rule for port:8000 (can be anything your desire) Now we test the django application by running the server ` python manage.py runserver 0.0.0.0:8000`  *this will run the server on port 8000 the ip will be the static ip of the server you can check the app in your web browser by http://your_domain_or_IP:8000
+ 9.At this step your are basically done with your Django app only thing left is firewall rules and Nginx setup Create  firewall rule for port:8000 (can be anything your desire) Now we test the django application by running the server

+  ` python manage.py runserver 0.0.0.0:8000`

+  *this will run the server on port 8000 the ip will be the static ip of the server

+  you can check the app in your web browser by http://your_domain_or_IP:8000
    If everything works as intended your will see ur index page or the default index djnago page Ctrl+c to exit server